nsidc/earthaccess/docs/user-reference/glossary/nasa-glossary.md

 We also give some simple definitions for commonly used terms in this documentation below.

-Collection: a set of data products or files for the same release of that product,
+**Collection**: a set of data products or files for the same release of that product,
     data generated during an experiment or campaign.

+**concept-id**: a unique identifier for a collection, granule, service or tool.
+Concept-id can be used to search for datasets or granules using `earthaccess`.

-Granule: the smallest aggregation of data.
+**Granule**: the smallest aggregation of data.
 It could be an individual scene or swath acquired at a given timestep.
 You can think of granules as files.